Beekasha/teacher-sinatra-project/README.md

 The main page is essentially a twitter feed off all the notable things happening to your specific students only.
 If a student is not in any of the classes that you teach, you will not be able to view information on them.

+Run 'bundle install' in order to stall any dependencies you may need for this app.
+Then, run 'shotgun' and navigate to your local server.

 Copyright <YEAR> <COPYRIGHT HOLDER>